johnhyde/island/ZZ extracts.md

 (corresponds to: Beach Detective 2)

+The world moves on, another day, another drama, drama But not for me, not for me, all I think about is karma

+—"Look What You Made Me Do", by Taylor Swift

+(corresponds to: Beach Detective 2)

 [@ Insert further ones here, leaving the one below as the end of the file ~M]

 > Here ye strike but splintered hearts together—there, ye shall strike unsplinterable glasses!